 The mission of the criminology program at UT Dallas is to examine the causes and consequences of crime and crime control policies by providing a program of study involving a variety of perspectives, approaches and social science disciplines.
 Faculty members are dedicated teachers and scholars who have published their work in the most prestigious journals in the field.
 They are committed to expanding the knowledge of the discipline and preparing students to be leaders in influencing society’s response to crime.

-Students must complete 120 hours to graduate: 42 hours from the University’s core curriculum and 43 specific hours in the major, including courses in criminological theory, criminal justice, theories of justice, comparative justice systems, research methods (including a senior research seminar) and statistics.
-In addition, students must take 35 hours of electives, with nine of these hours in advanced courses outside of the major.
+Students must complete 120 hours to graduate: 42 hours from the University’s core curriculum and 42 specific hours in the major, including courses in criminological theory, criminal justice, theories of justice, comparative justice systems, research methods (including a senior research seminar) and statistics.
+In addition, students must also take elective hours.

 The Fast Track program enables exceptionally gifted UT Dallas students to include master’s level courses in their undergraduate degree plans.
 Students who meet the requirements for admission to graduate school and the minimum GPA requirement for their major can take up to 15 hours of graduate level coursework that can apply toward their undergraduate and graduate level coursework.
 To take graduate courses in the Fast Track program upper-division undergraduates must have completed 90 semester credit hours and petition their associate dean for permission to take graduate courses.

 About the School of Economic, Political and Policy Sciences